Learn why students are calling it their favorite part of BYU-Pathway

 Connecting with your gathering group

-It can be a little intimidating to meet new people, but you actually already have a lot in common with the other students in your gathering, like the area you’re from.
-They all have a unique path to BYU-Pathway, but they’re all there to improve their situation and become more self-reliant.
-In your courses, strive to help and connect with your classmates by asking questions about their hopes and goals for education.
-Don’t be afraid to share a little about yourself too!
+It can be a little intimidating to meet new people, but you already have a lot in common with the other students in your gathering.
+Most gatherings include students from the same local area.
+They all have a unique path to BYU-Pathway, but they’re all there to strengthen their faith and self-reliance.

-Scott Duncan, a student from Arizona, USA, said of the PathwayConnect gathering, “It’s an opportunity and blessing to lift and to strengthen not only ourselves but also each other.”
+Scott Duncan, a student from Arizona, USA, said of the gathering, “It’s an opportunity and blessing to lift and to strengthen not only ourselves but also each other.”

 Participating in the discussion

 If you have questions, now is a great time to ask!
-Other students are probably wondering the same things you are and you’ll learn together.
+Other students are probably wondering the same things you are, and you’ll learn together.
 So much of your growth during your education will come from learning with others.

-Kameron Lemon, a now graduated BYU-Pathway student in Idaho, USA, said of her gathering experience, “You learn so much more when you have to teach other people.
+Kameron Lemon, a now graduate in Idaho, USA, said of her gathering experience, “You learn so much more when you have to teach other people.
 When we’d go and be together as a group and teach each other things we got out of the lessons, I felt fulfilled.
 I felt like I accomplished something because I helped them learn but I also learned a lot more myself.”